qt3uw/qt3softwaredocs/README.md

   * Quantum Composer Sapphire 4-channel TTL pulse generator
   * Spin Core Pulse Blaster

-Additionally
+Additionally, there are

   * Jena Systems's Piezo Actuator stage controlled via NIDAQ
-  * TTL pulses control
-    * switch for AOM
+  * AOM switch controlled by TTL
-    * switch for microwave amplifier
+  * Microwave amplifier controlled by TTL

-The Excelitas SPCM is the photon detector used in the lab, which
+  * Excelitas SPCM photon detector, which

-  * produces 50 ns TTL pulse output / photon.
+    * produces 50 ns TTL pulse output / photon
     * connects via BNC to digital input on NIDAQ

-The `qt3utils` software configures readout of NIDAQ and can return

-  * raw counts
-  * count rate.

-SPCM can be swapped out for any photon detector that delievers TTL pulses over BNC.
+The `qt3utils` software configures readout of NIDAQ and can return raw counts or count rates of the input TTL signal from the SPCM.
+The SPCM can be swapped out for any photon detector that delivers TTL pulses over BNC.

-Finally,TTL pulses are also used to provide
+Finally, TTL pulses are also used to provide

  * clock signal
  * trigger signal